-‘All companion animals are vulnerable to suffering caused by human indifference and ignorance,
+‘All companion animals are vulnerable to suffering caused by human ignorance and indifference.

-but no companion animal suffers for as long, nor as often, as a parrot.’
+However, no companion animal has the potential to suffer for as long, or as often, as a parrot.’

 Our goals are:

-- Educate the public and raise awareness of the plight of parrots both in our homes and in their native habitats, and
+- Educate the public and raise awareness of the plight of parrots both in our homes and in their native habitats

 - Provide support and continual learning opportunities for prospective, new, and long-time parrot owners.

-Parrot Partner engages the public in the rehabilitation of the parrots and through its education programs promotes humane attitudes toward all animals and the environment.
+Parrot Partners engages the public in the rehabilitation and training of our parrots and through its education programs promotes humane attitudes toward all animals and the environment.
 Through interactive public events we seek to raise public awareness of the nature and needs of all companion animals, but especially those of parrots.

 A Little Background